-When The Newbury Boston opens this winter, it will pay homage to its timeless and rich history, while taking great care to incorporate modern luxury and carefully curated guest experiences.
+When The Newbury Boston opens this spring, it will pay homage to its timeless and rich history, while taking great care to incorporate modern luxury and carefully curated guest experiences.
 One of the most anticipated experiences will be on-site dining offered in partnership with Major Food Group (MFG).

 It’s here, at this iconic Back Bay landmark, that MFG will deliver a transformative hospitality experience - one that celebrates the exquisite landscapes of Boston with historical food nods and culinary cues from the great talents of the past and present.

-We sat down with MFG’s Co-Founder Mario Carbone to discuss this new venture, and his love of Boston.
+We sat down with MFG’s Co-Founder Chef Mario Carbone to discuss this new venture, and his love of Boston.

 You have establishments in New York, Las Vegas, Hong Kong, and now Boston.
 What was it about this city that spoke to you, and inspired you to introduce an MFG experience here?